 As of December 31, 2022, the fair value of our securities portfolio was approximately \$262.4 million.
 Factors beyond our control can significantly influence the fair value of securities in our portfolio and can cause potential adverse changes to the fair value of these securities.
 For example, fixed-rate securities acquired by us are generally subject to decreases in market value when interest rates rise.
-Additional factors include, but are not limited to, rating agency downgrades of the securities, and continued instability in the credit markets.
+Additional factors include, but are not limited to, rating agency downgrades of the securities or our own analysis of the value of the security, defaults by the issuer or individual mortgagors with respect to the underlying securities, and continued instability in the credit markets.
 Any of the foregoing factors could cause other-than-temporary impairment in future periods and result in realized losses.
 The process for determining whether impairment is other-than-temporary usually requires difficult, subjective judgments about the future financial performance of the issuer and any collateral underlying the security in order to assess the probability of receiving all contractual principal and interest payments on the security.
 Because of changing economic and market conditions affecting interest rates, the financial condition of issuers of the securities and the performance of the underlying collateral, we may recognize realized and/or unrealized losses in future periods, which could have an adverse effect on our financial condition and results of operations.